ricardoyang00/SolarTrade-IPC/README.md

 This project was developed as part of the Human Computer Interaction (IPC) at FEUP with the goal of studying User-Centered Design and focusing on creating user-friendly interfaces.

 ## What is Solar Trade?
 It is a mobile app prototype designed to help users manage and optimize their solar panel systems.
-It allows users to monitor energy production and consumption in real-time, perform auto-repairs through embedded robots, and sell excess energy to the grid, including international markets.
+It allows users to **monitor energy production and consumption** in real-time, perform **auto-repairs** through embedded robots, and **sell excess energy** to the grid, including international markets.

 ## Wireflows
-To access the full-functional prototype, you can access through [Figma link](https://www.figma.com/design/FvVJ3jX7gXm0H9XTRxfobE/IPC-FINAL?node-id=0-1&t=ggJfHAPVQrwfzMN9-1).
+To access the full-functional prototype, visit the [Figma link](https://www.figma.com/design/FvVJ3jX7gXm0H9XTRxfobE/IPC-FINAL?node-id=0-1&t=ggJfHAPVQrwfzMN9-1).

-For a more detailed description of the wireflows, you can access the [Final Report](final-report-SolarTrade.pdf).
+For a more detailed description of the wireflows, explore the [Final Report](final-report-SolarTrade.pdf).

 <p align="center">
     <img src="img/Picture1.png" width=70%></br>